View aircraft using Auckland AirportUse our online tool to view aircraft traffic through Auckland Airport

 The Resource Management Act 1991 is New Zealand’s central piece of environmental legislation.
 Statutory regulation of aircraft noise arises from the RMA, which provides mechanisms for placing limits on activities making noise, and enables the taking of enforcement action to prevent unreasonable noise.

 Auckland Airport is a central government-approved requiring authority which can make decisions in relation to approximately 1,200 hectares of land owned by the airport.
-The Manukau Operative District Plan 2002 contains Designation 231.
-This designation enables certain activities at the airport, including aircraft noise, to be carried out provided they comply with the terms of the designations.
+The Auckland Unitary Plan contains Designations 1101 and 1102.
+These designations enable certain activities at the airport, including aircraft noise, to be carried out provided they comply with the terms of the designations.